microsoft/azuredevopslabs/labs/azuredevops/yaml/readme.md

     ![](images/036.png)

 1. Indent the publish task four spaces (two tabs).
-You may also want to add an empty space before and after to make it easier to read.
+You may also want to add an empty line before and after to make it easier to read.

     ![](images/037.png)